-The breadth of the Milky Way galaxy has been measured at approximately 100,000 light years.
+The breadth of the Milky Way galaxy has recently been measured at approximately 200,000 light years (some sources say 250,000).
+A light year is a long, long way, the distance light can travel in a year, as it whips along at 186,000 miles per second, which comes out to almost six trillion miles.
+The Milky way is at least 200,000 of those.
 It’s a spiral galaxy, shaped like a pin wheel, and our Solar System is out near the edge of one of the spiral arms.
 When you look up at night in the countryside and see an apparent river of stars crossing the sky, like I saw that night at Crystal Crescent, you’re looking through one of the spiral arms of what we now know to be a rather ordinary collection of stars where we happen to reside.
 We share the local neighbourhood with about 300 billion other stars, give or take, and there are, we think, about 100 billion other such neighbourhoods up there, spread over a distance so vast that the light from our closest companion, the Andomeda galaxy that Hubble first identified, takes about two and a half million years to reach us.
-Light travels at 186,000 miles per second, and at that blistering pace it takes well over two thousand thousand years to reach us from the nearest galaxy to our own.
+Try to wrap your mind around that: at the blistering speed of light it takes well over two thousand thousand years for it to reach us from the nearest galaxy to our own.

 You think about things like that when you first see the Milky Way.